Julius Randle NBA Playoffs Player Props: Knicks vs. Cavaliers

-The New York Knicks, Julius Randle included, face the Cleveland Cavaliers at 6:00 PM ET on Saturday in the 2023 NBA Playoffs.
+Julius Randle could make a big impact for the New York Knicks at 7:30 PM on Tuesday against the Cleveland Cavaliers in the 2023 NBA Playoffs.

-If you'd like to place a wager on Randle's props, we dive into his available ones, providing some stats and trends, below.
+Now let's dig into Randle's available prop bets, with a particular eye on stats and trends to help you make good picks.

 Julius Randle Prop Bets vs. the Cavaliers